alcortesm/isolate/README.md

 # Isolate

-A command that runs other commands in configurable isolated environments.
+A Linux command to run commands with configurable levels of isolation.
+Inspired by some popular containerization tools, like Docker.

 # Instalation